sidhu177/presentation-aws-lambda/PITCHME.md

 Adding a trigger from the given list to your lambda function is in AWS Lingo "Event Source Mapping"

 +++
+### Blueprints

+Perviously we looked at the author from scratch way for creating lambda.
+AWS also provides wide array of Blueprints that come with batteries included.
+You can use blueprints to do just about most of the functions.

++++
 ### S3 to SNS Example
 Lets try putting what we went through into action.
 In this example we'll
  - create an S3 bucket and configure that with Lambda function.